 What do you need to do?

-If you want more detailed information, take a read of Moz’s in-depth SEO and Mobile Indexing article.
+Want more detailed information?
+Take a read of Moz’s in-depth SEO and Mobile Indexing article.

 For more information specific to your website, email email@example.com and we’ll let you know what you need to do.